 Applying heat packs, resting, massage, physical therapy, and taking anti-inflammatory medications, such as aspirin or naproxen, can help reduce pain levels.
 Various types of heat packs are available online.

-If pain is severe, oral muscle relaxants or nerve blocking medications may be required.
+If pain is severe, a person with ON may need to take oral muscle relaxants or nerve blocking medications.
 For extreme pain, local anesthetic or steroid injections are used.

-On rare occasions, surgery may be required to reduce the pressure on the nerves or block pain messages to this part of the body.
+On rare occasions, surgery may be necessary to reduce pressure on the nerves or block pain messages to this part of the body.

-Exercise-induced headaches are associated with strenuous physical activity.
+Exercise-induced headaches occur as the result of strenuous physical activity.
 They start suddenly during or immediately after exercise, rapidly becoming severe.

-A wide range of exercises can trigger this pain, from weight lifting or running to sexual intercourse and straining on the toilet.
+A wide range of exercises might trigger this pain, from weight lifting or running to sexual intercourse and straining on the toilet.

 Symptoms include a pulsating pain on both sides of head, which can last from 5 minutes to 2 days.
 These headaches are usually isolated events and may also produce migraine-like symptoms.